Elementor Pro does not work

 If you cannot edit when you activate Elementor Pro, check the following:

-- Enable the editor loader method in the Settings of Elementor in Advanced on your WordPress Dashboard (if the issue happens on a specific server).
+- Enable the editor loader method in the Elementor > Settings > Advanced on your WordPress Dashboard (if the issue happens on a specific server).

 - Deactivate your plugins besides Elementor and Elementor Pro and check if it solves the issue.
-Switch to a default theme of WordPress such as Twenty Seventeen and verify if it fixes the problem.
+Switch to a WordPress default theme (temporarily) such as Twenty Nineteen and verify if it fixes the problem.